-Boyen Fortress in Giżycko was built between 1843 and 1855 as a facility blocking the strategic isthmus between lakes Niegocin and Kisajno.
-At the beginning of April 1843, King Frederick William IV ordered the start of the fortress's construction.
-A plan was developed to build an earth-and-masonry hexagonal blocking fort directly near the town on the so-called Giżycko Island.
+Boyen Fortress in Giżycko was built between 1843 and 1855 as a facility blocking the strategic isthmus between Lake Niegocin and Lake Kisajno.
+At the beginning of April 1843, King Frederick William IV issued an order to start the construction of the fortress.
+A project was developed that involved building a six-sided earth-and-masonry blocking fort in the immediate vicinity of the town on the so-called Giżycko Island.

 Contact

-In order to provide services at the highest level, the Website uses cookies saved in the browser's memory.
-Detailed information about the purpose of their use, including processing of user activity data and advertising personalization, as well as the possibility to change cookie settings, can be found in the Privacy Policy.
-By clicking ACCEPT ALL, you consent to the use of technologies such as cookies and to the processing by Zamek Giżycki Sp. z o.o., św.
-Brunona 1, 11-500, Giżycko, of your personal data collected on the Internet, such as IP addresses and cookie identifiers, for analytical and marketing purposes (including automated ad targeting, measuring their effectiveness, and processing user data for analytical purposes).
-You can change cookie settings and detailed consent preferences in .
+To provide services at the highest level, the service uses cookies stored in the browser's memory.
+Detailed information about the purposes of their use, including analytics, content personalization, and advertising, can be found in the Privacy Policy.
+By clicking "Accept all," you consent to the use of technologies such as cookies and to the processing of your personal data, such as IP address and cookie identifiers, by Hotel St. Bruno, ul. Św.
+Brunona 1, 11-500 Giżycko, for analytical and marketing purposes – including tailoring advertising content to your preferences and measuring their effectiveness.
+You can manage or change your consents at any time by going to the cookie settings.